JaswanthP6878/Druid-Push-Poc/README.md

 > **During Closing first close the Kafka Server, then the druid server**.

-### Druid Sercice SQL calls
+### Druid Service SQL calls
-Sql Calls can be made to localhost:8888,
+SQL Calls can be made to localhost:8888,

 ```json
 {